Axway/mft-convert/content/en/docs/TransferCFT/transport_security_Start_here/user_auditing.md

 ****WHEN****

-This is timestamp that uses the ISO 8601 format time zone YYYY- MM- DDTHH:MM:SS.mmm+/- hh:mm.
+This is timestamp that uses the ISO 8601 format time zone YYYY-MM-DDTHH:MM:SS.mmm+/-hh:mm.
 Where: YYYY: year, MM: month, DD: Day, HH: hour: MM: minute: SS: second, mmm: millisecond: Timezone offset from UTC in the format ±[hh]:[mm] for hours and minutes.

-Example timestamp: 2022- 01- 13T15:55:31.585+0100.
+Example timestamp: 2022-01-13T15:55:31.585+0100.

 ****STATUS****